 - Proposal of at least one supervisor as well as a statement of association with an active research community.

 Applications must be submitted to the appropriate faculty on the stipulated application form.
 The main academic supervisor must sign the application.
 The relevant department / centre must certify that office space and other infrastructural assistance can be provided to the candidate.

 Only candidates with external funding need to apply separately for admission to a PhD programme.
 The faculty’s doctoral committee handles application for admission to the PhD programme.
 Admission will normally be subject to funding, admission capacity, the individual work plan, further development of the scientific rationale of the project, additional educational qualifications and/or intellectual property agreements.
 The basis for the admission decision and its contents are described in PhD Regulations § 2-3.
 If the application for admission is rejected, the candidate has the opportunity to appeal (PhD Regulations § 10-1).

-Once the candidate is granted admission, the faculty will send the PhD candidate a letter of admission and the admission agreement (the ABC agreement), together with UiS’ PhD Regulations and Guide for PhD Education.
+Once the candidate is granted admission, the faculty will send the PhD candidate a letter of admission and the Agreement on admission to the PhD education, together with UiS’ PhD Regulations and Guide for PhD Education.
 The letter of admission issued by the doctoral committee will provide a deadline for the preparation and submission of the work plan5 for doctoral training.